Monique Nsanzabaganwa

-Monique Nsanzabaganwa is a Rwandan economist, politician and diplomat, who has served as the vice-chairperson of the African Union Commission, effective 6 February 2021.
+Monique Nsanzabaganwa is a Rwanda economist, politician and diplomat, who served as the vice-chairperson of the African Union Commission from 2021 to 2025.
 Before that, between 2011 and 2021, she served as the deputy governor of the National Bank of Rwanda.

 Background and education

 She was born in Rwanda circa 1971, and attended Rwandan schools prior to her University education.
 She holds a Bachelor of Arts degree in economics, from the National University of Rwanda.
 She studied at Stellenbosch University, in South Africa, graduating with a Master of Arts in economics, followed by a Doctor of Philosophy, also in economics.

 Career

 Following her graduate studies abroad, she returned to Rwanda and worked as a lecturer in economics at the National University of Rwanda, from 1999 until 2003.
 Between 2003 and 2008, she served as the Minister of State responsible for Economic Planning in the Rwanda Ministry of Finance and Economic Planning.
 From 2008 until 2011 she was the Minister of Trade and Industry in the Rwandan cabinet.

 As state minister for economic planning, Nsanzabaganwa is credited with creating a stronger statistical and planning system nationally and at local levels.
 She was a leader of the drive to establish the National Institute of Statistics of Rwanda.
 She is also credited with leading the efforts to set up the legal framework and policy guidelines for microfinance in Rwanda.